lusccc/Trajectory-Classification-using-Dual-CSA/readme.md

 python network_training.py --dataset SHL --results-path ./results/exp1  --RP-emb-dim 152 --FS-emb-dim 152 --patience 20 -b 230
 ```

-# Use as a Flow Script
+# Use as a Pipeline Script
 This is a shell script run under `exp_scripts`
 ```
 cd ..